thomasguo2011/Hello-World1/README.md

 # Hello-World1
+Hi Guys,
+This is Thomas.
 This is my first test for Github.
 It is very exciting experience.Look forward to getting to know the powerful tool.